yakkomajuri/certfy-me/README.md

 Contains the files *design_pattern_decisions.md* and *avoiding_common_attacks.md* which explain key aspects of the design and architecture of the project.

+**deployed_addresses.txt**

+Contains the addresses of deployed contracts and their respective networks.

 ## Getting started

 If you wish to try out Certfy in your local machine, do the following on a Terminal/Shell: